Get Ready to Take the Placement Tests

 • Do not wear earphones or other Bluetooth devices while taking the test.

-• The only resources allowed are clean scratch paper, pens or pencils, and accessibility tools for disabled students.
+• The only additional resources allowed are clean scratch paper, pens or pencils, and accessibility tools for students with disabilities.

 Request access to online placement tests

 Use the button below to start the online placement request form.
-The testing center will reach out to you via email after one to three business days to approve or deny your request.
+The testing center will contact you via email within one to three business days to approve or deny your request.
 If we approve your request, we will send more instructions to the email address that you gave us.

 request an online placement test